PhilippSalvisberg/fighting-bad-db-apps/README.md

 All utPLSQL tests should complete successfully after the installation via [install.sql](install.sql).
 You can change that by installing some bad stuff via [install_bad_stuff.sql](install_bad_stuff.sql) as an Oracle DBA.

-After installing the bad stuff you can connedt as `developer[app]` and run the following:
+After installing the bad stuff you can connect as `developer[app]` and run the following:

 ```sql
 set serveroutput on size unlimited